Female Genital Mutilation:

 FGM stands for »Female Genital Mutilation«, sometimes called female circumcision or female genital cutting.

-The practice has dreadful costs: some girls bleed to death or die of infection.
+The practice bears dreadful costs: some girls bleed to death or die of infection.
 Most are traumatized.
 Those who survive can suffer adverse health effects during marriage and pregnancy.
-Women and girls are enclosed by a wall of silence.
+The suffering of women and girls is enclosed by a wall of silence.

-The painful mutilation is usually done to young girls aged between 4 and 12 years.
-The operation is done in secret.
-For the girl, it is a traumatizing experience to be handed out by her own mother to the mid-wife for this operation.
+The mutilation is usually done to young girls aged 4 to 12 years.
+The operation is carried out in secret.
+For the girl, it is a traumatizing experience to be handed over by her own mother to the midwife for this operation.

-Usually, a female member of the family, a neighbor or a mid-wife operates the girl.
+Usually, a female member of the family, a neighbour or a midwife operates the girl.
 The operation is done without anesthetics.
 Instruments are usually not sterile.
-The mid-wife cuts the clitoris, and sometimes parts of the labia, with a razor or a knife.
+The midwife cuts the clitoris and sometimes parts of the labia with a razor or a knife.

 Then, she covers the bleeding wound with ash.
 To stop the bleeding, girls are sometimes forced to sit onto a bucket filled with icy water.
-Many girls die afterwards, or suffer their whole life from the psychological and medical consequences of the operation.
+Girls died as a result of this operation and many suffer their whole life from the psychological and medical consequences.

 FGM is widespread in Iraqi Kurdistan

 Like everything related to sexuality, FGM is a taboo.
-Women suffer silently from the operation and local communities usually do not regard FGM as a harmful practice.
+Women suffer silently from the operation and local communities often do not consider FGM a harmful practice.
 Raising the awareness inside the communities and especially among the women themselves is crucial.

-One reason for the persistence of FGM is that women and girls are widely regarded as objects and property that their male relatives possess.
-Self-conscious women and girls, who know their rights and regard themselves as subjects with individual needs and feelings are not as easy victims for mutilation and violence.
+FGM is violence against women (and girls) by women.
+Men are barely involved.
+Many do not know anything about the “ritual”.
+Nevertheless, one reason for the persistence of FGM is that women and girls are widely regarded as objects and as property possessed by their male relatives.
+FGM is a means to increase the value of a woman.
+Self-conscious mothers and girls who know their rights and regard themselves as subjects with individual needs and feelings are not such easy victims for mutilation and violence.